eitansuez/lab-ckad-practice/workshop/content/preface.md

 Try to get in the habit of doing this test-first:

-- run the check and see it fail
+- run the check and watch it fail
 - implement your solution
-- re-run the check and see it pass
+- re-run the check and watch it pass

 A script is also provided to run all checks in each section.

+_Hint_: you can learn how to use _kubectl_ to verify your work by studying this workshop's validation scripts (have a look inside `~/bin`).